Gaura (festival)

 Gaura Parva (गौरा पर्व; Saton–Athon (Kumaoni: सातों-आठों) or Gamara) is a Hindu festival celebrated by the people residing in Sudurpashchim province and parts of Karnali province of Nepal as well as in Kumaon region of Uttarakhand state of India.
-The festival commemorates the wedding of goddess Gaura (Parvati) to Lord Shiva.
+The festival commemorates the wedding of the goddess Gaura/Gauri (Parvati) to Shiva.
 The festival falls in the Hindu month of Bhadra (August/September).

 Over the years, the festivals has become an identifying factor for the people of Sudurpashchim region.
-It is considered to be the one of the most important festival of the Khas community of Sudurpashchim and Karnali provinces of Nepal.
+It is considered to be one of the most important festivals of the Khas community of Sudurpashchim and Karnali provinces of Nepal.
 The celebration of the festival has also spread to other parts of the country.
-In the Nepalese capital city of Kathmandu, people gather at Tundikhel ground on the final day of the festival and perform deuda dance.
+In the Nepalese capital city of Kathmandu, people also gather at Tundikhel ground nowadays on the final day of the festival and perform deuda dance.
 In India, the festival is celebrated in the regions around Pithoragarh district of Kumaon division of Uttarakhand state.

 Etymology

 The name of the festival is derived from the local name of the goddess Gauri.
-Gauri is the consort of the lord Shiva, one of the principal deities of Hinduism.
-Since Gauri is the daughter of the Himalayans, the people of hilly and mountainous region of western Nepal and Uttarakhand considered the goddess as their kin.
+Gauri is the consort of the Shiva, one of the principal deities of Hinduism.
+Since Gauri is the daughter of Himavan, the embodiment of the Himalayas, the people of hilly and mountainous region of western Nepal and Uttarakhand consider the goddess as their kin.

 In Kumaon region of Uttarakhand state of India, the festival is known as Saton–Athon or Satu–Athu, translating to seventh and eight.
 The festival is called so because the main celebration of the festival takes place on the seventh and eight day of the festival.

 Origin

-There are many tales regarding the origin of the Gaura but mainly this day, the women worship goddess Gauri, the wife of Lord Shiva for their husband's health and long age.
-The loving bond of Shiva (Maheshwar) and Parvati (Gaura) is the main reason for the celebration of the festival.
-Goddess Gauri went on rigour penance in order to obtain lord Shiva as her husband.
+There are many tales regarding the origin of the Gaura.
+On this occasion, women worship goddess Gauri, the wife of Shiva for their husbands' health and long age.
+The loving bond of Shiva (Maheshvara) and Parvati (Gaura) is celebrated during the festival.
+Gauri is believed to have undergone a rigorous penance in order to obtain Shiva as her husband.
 The penance of the goddess is venerated in this festival.

-According to another tale, Sahastrarjuna, one of the ancient Heheya dynasty kings, killed Bhriguvansi Brahmins while demanding the return of his wealth.
+According to another tale, Sahastrarjuna, one of the Heheya dynasty kings, killed Brahmins of the line of Bhrigu while demanding the return of his wealth.
 The grieving widowed wives of the Brahmins fasted and prayed to the goddess Gauri, to protect their integrity.
 One of the Brahmin woman then gave birth to a skillful son who went to blind the king Sahastrarjuna.
-The king then apologized to the women for his crime.
+The king then apologised to the women for his crime.
 In honour of the benevolence and omnipotence of the goddess Gauri, this festival is said to be celebrated.